-So more information regarding the transportation, once one arrives to the Express Bus Terminal, there are two bus options for going to Anmyeon Bus Terminal.
-They are both bus options, however, one is more expensive than the other.
+Once you arrive to the Express Bus Terminal, there are two bus options for going to Anmyeon Bus Terminal.
+Both bus options, but one is more expensive than the other.
 The more expensive bus is 20,000won, while the more economical option is 11,000won.
 The difference between the two buses is the spaciousness of the seats.
 Obviously, the pricier option has more spacious seats, reclinable chairs and additional leg space.
-I took a 20,000won bus for my trip to Taean and an 11,000won bus for the trip back.
-I find that is worth it to pay more for a really comfortable trip.
+I took a 20,000 won bus for my trip to Taean and an 11,000won bus for the trip back.
+In my humble opinion, it is well worth the extra charge for the comfort!

 Korea has great mudflats!
-Taean has some of them.
-There, once the tide is low, the waters recede very far back.
+Once the tide is low, the waters recede very far back.
 This is the perfect time to grab a bucket, shovel, and SALT!
-Many people do digging in mudflats to collect clams and other shellfish.
-So why the salt?
-There are some sea creatures that leave little holes on the surface of the mud.
-They are so easy to get, because if you pour salt into the holes, they pop out on their own!
-Then, you simple pluck them out and throw them into your bucket.
+Many people dig in the mudflats to collect clams and other shellfish.
+Why the salt?
+Many sea creatures leave little holes on the surface of the mud.
+If you pour salt into the holes, they pop out on their own!
+You can simply pluck them out and throw them into your bucket.
 There are so many crabs, too!
 My friend had to fight two of them that were trying to fight him off.
-It was hilarious.
-Everything you collect, you can steam, grill, or whatever cooking style you wish to do, so that you can enjoy your harvest for dinner.
+It was hilarious!
+You can steam, grill, or sautee your harvest for dinner.
 It’s all a part of the mudflat experience.

 The region of Taean has many gorgeous forests and beaches.
-It’s awesome that one of the attractions in the area is taking A.T.V tours.
-I bought a 50 minute experience that cost 25,000won.
+One of the major activities in the area is to take an A.T.V tour.
+I bought a 50-minute tour that cost 25,000 won.
 There were different experiences to pick from that ranged in time.
 I picked the shortest option, but I was not disappointed!
 I got to go through some rough forest terrain and across the beach.
 There was a portion where I got to go over several small sand dunes.
 For me, the forest terrain was muddy and there were many puddles, since it had rained during the night.
 I loved it!
-At first, I was worried about my shoes, but by the end of it, I was purposely going through puddles with speed.
+At first, I was worried about my shoes, but by the end of it, I was purposely riding through puddles to maximize splash!

 One can never go to the coast and not enjoy the fresh seafood!
 After arriving to Anmyeon, the first thing to cross off my ‘to do’ list was eat some marinated crabs!
 They are called ganjang-gejang and they are raw crabs marinated in soy sauce.
 There is also a style where it is marinated in a semi-sweet red sauce – both are equally delicious in my opinion.
 In Seoul, this dish is expensive.
 However, whenever one visits the coast, there are huge set menus that get one so much seafood, side dishes and always a fish stew.
 The set I purchased was 70,000won for two people at a restaurant called 딴뚝통나무집.
 I’ll add the address below.